 Jim Schrager is a very dynamic energizing speaker- lots of great open classroom discussion.
 Everybody I talked to was extremely happy with the class and have lots of take away items to try within our own business.
 Lots of fun and I learned a lot!

 The instructors provided the tools that allowed me to formalize my thought patterns and challenge myself to reach conclusions with a new level of confidence.

 —Dan Kolo, Global Strategy Analyst, Johnson Controls, Inc.

-We recommend registering for the October 7-November 18 session by September 23.
+We recommend registering for the May-June session by April 28.